splunk/public-o11y-docs/gdi/opentelemetry/components/loadbalancingexporter.rst

 In some cases, the Collector sends data faster than a back-end can ingest it.
 The load balancing exporter can help you avoid this kind of issue by splitting the data between multiple routes and back-ends.

+Using the load balancing exporter, you can also send data to other running instances of the OpenTelemetry Collector through a Collector endpoint.
+For example, you can send all traces to one running instance of the Collector and all logs to another running instance.
+Using this method, you can process or manipulate your data in separate Collector environments.

 .. _get-started-loadbalancing-exporter:

 Get started